How Much Money Do You Need to Start Investing?

 Brokerage is a fee you pay your broker to execute a share purchase or sale.
 It is normally charged on each transaction, and is often scaled based on the value of the transaction (such as $10 for trades under $1,000 and $20 between $1,000 and $5,000).

 Brokerage is normally either a flat rate (for example, $20 a trade) or a percentage of the trade’s value (for example, 0.2%).
-Many brokers charge a higher brokerage fee or a foreign currency fee (or both) for trading of international shares, such as the US-listed Apple (NASDAQ: AAPL).
-If you’re considering doing a lot of international investing, this is an area to pay attention to.
+Many brokers charge a higher brokerage fee or a foreign currency fee (or both) for the trading of international shares, such as the US-listed Apple (NASDAQ: AAPL).
+If you’re considering doing a lot of international investing, make sure you understand the fees involved.

 Brokerage is annoying, but it’s one of those things we investors just have to accept as part of the deal.
-However, you can normally take brokerage off of your cost base for investing, which leads us into our next segment...
+However, you can normally deduct the brokerage from your capital gain to reduce your tax liability when you sell, which leads us to our next segment...

 What you need to know about taxes and investing